open-pioneer/trails-starter/docs/tutorials/HowToCreateAService.md

 }
 ```

-### Implementing the extension support
+### Gathering and using all services providing the interface

-In the configuration file, we gather all implementations of that extension interface:
+In the configuration file, we gather all services providing that extension interface:

 ```js
 // src/packages/math/build.config.mjs